Maverick-Shark/BK0011M_SIDI/README.md

 I did it just for fun and educational purposes feel free to use and modify according to original license.

-This software comes without anykind of warranty, I have already tested it and works for me feel free to share it and improve it :)
+This software comes without anykind of warranty, feel free to share it and improve it :)